sxslex/sxtools/README.rst

 sxtools
 ======

-The ``sxtools`` Methods library for Python (cachedef)
+The ``sxtools`` Set of libraries to facilitate the work

-.. cachedef:: Decorator responsible for making a cache of the results of calling a method in accordance with the reported
+.. cache_def:: Decorator responsible for making a cache of the results of calling a method in accordance with the reported
+..
+GenericImage:: Lets you create a generic image to use in development servers
+.. string_utils:: Functions to work with packets strings

 Installing
 --------

 For install sxtools, run on terminal: ::

-    $ [sudo] cd cachedef
+    $ [sudo] cd sxtools
     $ [sudo] python setup.py install

 Using sxtools
 --------

-- cachedef:
+- cache_def:

-    Decorator responsible for making a cache of the results of calling a method in accordance with the reported parameters.

 .. code-block:: python

-    from sxtools import cachedef
+    from sxtools import cache_def
     import datetime

-    @cachedef(seed='foo')
+    @cache_def(seed='foo')
     def foo(a, b):
         import time
         time.sleep(3)